ShawnDriscoll/diceroll/docs/source/index.rst

 =========================

 **diceroll 2.4** is easy-to-use open source die rolling software.
-Written in Python 2.5 and using a variety of IDEs, **diceroll 2.4** supports many gaming and RPG die rolling conventions.
+Written in Classic Python 2.5 and using a variety of IDEs, **diceroll 2.4** supports many gaming and RPG die rolling conventions.

 **diceroll 2.4** also supports logging, error reporting, and debugging